 Paul carries Thunder in 4th and OT of victory over Nets

-The game was tied at 103 before Paul made consecutive jumpers and the Nets never scored again.
+The game was tied at 103 before Paul made consecutive mid-range jumpers, the shot he repeatedly knocked down in the fourth quarter.
+The Nets never scored again.
 Shai Gilgeous-Alexander closed out the scoring with four free throws, after making a jumper to open OT.

 Gilgeous-Alexander added 22 points for the Thunder, who bounced back from a loss Monday in Philadelphia to win for the sixth time in seven games.
-Steven Adams had 10 points and 18 rebounds as Oklahoma City won without Danilo Gallinari, who rested a calf injury.
+Steven Adams had 10 points and 18 rebounds as Oklahoma City wrapped up a 3-1 road trip without Danilo Gallinari, who rested a calf injury.

+“We fought hard and we knew this was a big game,” Paul said, “and we always say you can’t win them all without winning the first one or the second one or whatnot, and we wanted to go home 3-1.
+So, good win.”

 Taurean Prince scored 21 points and Caris LeVert had 20 in his second game back from right thumb surgery, but the Nets dropped their seventh straight.
 Spencer Dinwiddie had 14 points, but he struggled early and late in a 6 for 21 night.